vippsas/vipps-developers/newsletters/2022-01-newsletter.md

 for more details.

-We are also working on providing an event log for each `chargeId`, so merchants can get _some_ information, escpecially if a charge ends as `FAILED`.
+We are also working on providing an event log for each `chargeId`, so merchants can get _some_ information, especially if a charge ends as `FAILED`.
 You can "star" the
 [Vipps Recurring API repo](https://github.com/vippsas/vipps-recurring-api) and subscribe to this newsletter to get updates.